jmcbroom/multi-gtfs-gatsby/README.md

 # multi-gtfs-gatsby

-building a web site that can display ddot.info-like timetables for many agencies at once
+building a web site that can display ddot.info-like timetables for many agencies at once. you can find an example site at https://transit.det.city

 ## developing the main site